-At 31 December 2019, "Class B", The Financial Select Fund (the Fund) was one of two classes which were operational.
+At 31 December 2020, "Class B", The Financial Select Fund (the Fund) was one of two classes which were operational.
 A public invitation for subscription in the Fund was made by Sagicor Select Funds Limited via prospectus dated 12 June 2019, in Jamaica.
 The offer closed on 16 July 2019.

-The Company maintains its registered office at 85 Hope Road, Kingston 6, St. Andrew, Jamaica.
+The Company maintains its registered office at 85 Hope Road, Kingston 6, St. Andrew, Jamaica and its operations takes place out of the office of the Sagicor Investments Jamaica Limited which also maintains its registered office at 85 Hope Road, Kingston 6, St. Andrew.